National Register Nominations

 Our track record speaks for itself:

-- REO researched, wrote and presented the National Register nomination for The Polish Home, built in 1916 at 25th and L streets.
+- Restoration Exchange researched, wrote and presented the National Register nomination for The Polish Home, built in 1916 at 25th and L streets.
 The building was recognized for its long association with the civic life and social history of the South Omaha community and its Polish-American community in particular.
 It has served as the home of El Museo Latino since 1988.

-- REO researched, wrote and will present the National Register nomination for the Danish Brotherhood in America (DBA) building.
+- Restoration Exchange researched, wrote and will present the National Register nomination for the Danish Brotherhood in America (DBA) building.
 The two-story, early postmodern office building with Danish architectural details was constructed in 1966 at 3717 Harney St. It was once the national headquarters for the DBA, a Danish-American benevolent society and insurance company.